ROCm/rocm-install-on-linux/docs/install/3rd-party/previous-versions/verl-install-v25.6.rst

 .. note::

-  verl is supported on ROCm 7.0.0 and 6.2.0.
-This topic provides installation instructions for ROCm 7.0.0.
-For ROCm 6.2.0, see :doc:`previous-versions/verl-history`.
+	verl is supported on ROCm 6.2.0.

 Install verl
 ================================================================================